 In 1998 he moved to Rome, Italy to begin studies in philosophy at The Pontifical University of the Holy Cross.
 He earned a Ph.B (2000) and in 2010 a Ph.L (the mediaeval teaching degree) with a specialization in metaphysics.
 After serving simultaneously for seven years as a college counselor for The Heights, Larry returned to full-time teaching duties in 2012.

 For his 2017 dissertation, Mirabilis Dubitatio: Understanding Formal Production in Thomas Aquinas and its Role in his Metaphysics of Esse, he was awarded a Ph.D.
+The German publishing house, Editiones Scholasticae, published it as a monograph in 2020.

 He teaches the following Upper School philosophy courses: Faith and Reason (elective), Metaphysics (core), Natural Philosophy (core), Philosophy of Science (elective), and Philosophy: A Survey (elective).